tariqahmed1912/internship-kloudle/docs/static_analysis.md

 The static analysis is done by copying the DVNA code in Production server to Jenkins server, and then running multiple static analysis scans.

-The Jenkinsfile for performing SAST of DVNA via Jenkins pipeline is given below:
+The Jenkinsfile for performing SAST and SCA of DVNA via Jenkins pipeline is given below:

 ```bash
 pipeline {